Classifying the globally rigid edge-transitive graphs and distance-regular graphs in the plane: Edge-transitive graphs

 If $\Delta \geq 6$ then $|E| \geq 2|V| > 2|V|-3$, and if $\Delta =3$ then $|E| \leq 2|V|-3$.
 If $\Delta = 4$ then either $|E| \leq 2|V|-3$ or $|V_\Delta| \leq 4$.
 As $3|V_\delta| = 4 |V_\Delta|$, the latter implies $G = K_{3,4}$.
 If $\Delta = 5$ then either $|E| \leq 2|V|-3$ or $|V_\Delta| \leq 8$.
 As $3|V_\delta| = 5 |V_\Delta|$, the latter implies either $|V_\delta|= 5$ and $|V_\Delta| = 3$, or $|V_\delta|= 10$ and $|V_\Delta| = 6$.
 If $|V_\delta|= 5$ and $|V_\Delta| = 3$ then $G = K_{3,5}$.
 The only edge-transitive bipartite graph with $|V_\delta|= 10$, $|V_\Delta| = 6$, $\delta = 3$ and $\Delta = 5$ is the graph $H_{6,10}$ featured in \Cref{fig:cbp} (see \cite{edgetranslist}). \end{proof}

 We will require the following concept for our next result.
-A graph $G=(V,E)$ is said to be a \emph{(2,3)-circuit} if $|E| = 2|V|-2$ and $G-e$ is $(2,3)$-tight for every edge $e \in E$.
-It follows immediately from \Cref{t:r} that any $(2,3)$-circuit is redundantly rigid.
-We can also use the matroidal structure of the $(2,3)$-sparse graphs to make the following statement.
-As the $(2,3)$-circuits are the minimal dependent sets of the rigidity matroid (see \cite{GrSS93} for more details), the following two properties will always hold: (i) if $G=(V,E)$ has $|E| >2|V|-3$, then $G$ contains a $(2,3)$-circuit, and (ii) a rigid graph is redundantly rigid if and only if every edge is contained in a $(2,3)$-circuit.
+A graph $G=(V,E)$ is said to be a \emph{circuit} if $|E| = 2|V|-2$ and $G-e$ is tight for every edge $e \in E$.
+By \Cref{t:r}, every circuit is redundantly rigid and hence 2-connected (this follows from the observation that any separating vertex will act like a ``hinge'' for the graph and contradict rigidity).
+Furthermore, it follows from \Cref{t:gr} that a circuit is globally rigid if and only if it is 3-connected.
+As the circuits are the minimal dependent sets of the 2-dimensional rigidity matroid (see \cite{GrSS93} for more details), the following two properties will always hold: (i) if a graph $G=(V,E)$ has $|E| >2|V|-3$, then $G$ contains a circuit, and (ii) a rigid graph is redundantly rigid if and only if every edge is contained in a circuit.

 \begin{lemma} Let $G=(V,E)$ be a connected edge-transitive, but not vertex-transitive, graph with $\delta \geq 4$, or $\delta = 3$ and $\Delta \geq 6$.
 Then $G$ is globally rigid. \end{lemma}